Need help or answers regarding I-Corps at TLA? Let us know, we’re here to help.

 - Teams must not have prior SBIR/STTR funding or investment greater than $75k for the technology.

-- You are committed to completing at least 3 weeks of coursework (which includes weekly in-person classes and outside assignments), fulfilling the reporting requirements, and using funds your team might receive as outlined in the UA/TLA funding guidelines.
+- You are committed to one course session per week for six weeks (which includes in-person classes and outside assignments), fulfilling the reporting requirements, and using funds your team might receive as outlined in the UA/TLA funding guidelines.